JamesCWeber/British_Airways_Data_Project_Part_2_Flight_Booking_Prediction/README.md

 Recommendations:
 * Advertise for holiday vacations early to convince customers to purchase a ticket as early as possible.
 * Determine what time and day that customers most often perfer their flights and plan more flights around that time and day.
-* Offer a saving for customers who will spend lionger than a week in their destination.
+* Offer a saving for customers who will spend longer than a week in their destination.
 * To improve the performance of the Random Forest model, add customer centric features, such as whether the customer will recommend the flight.

 ## Power Point Slide